exercism/rust/exercises/concept/rpn-calculator/.docs/instructions.md

 2 2 +
 ```

-A major benefit of Reverse Polish notation is that it eliminates the need for parentheses in complex expressions.
+The major benefit of Reverse Polish notation is that it is much simpler to parse than infix notation.
+RPN eliminates the need for order of operations or parentheses in complex expressions.
+For example:

 ```
 (4 + 8) / (7 - 5)